Bolesław III Wrymouth: Division of the country

 The division of the country under Bolesław and Zbigniew's co-rule greatly alarmed Sieciech, who then began preparing to dispose of the brothers altogether.
 Sieciech understood that the division of the country would undermine his position.
-He initiated a military settlement of the issue and he gained the Prince's support for it.
+He initiated a military settlement of the issue and he gained the duke's support for it.
 The position of Władysław I is seen as ambiguous as he chose to support Sieciech's cause instead of his sons'.

 Fight against Sieciech

 In response to Sieciech's preparations Bolesław and Zbigniew entered into an alliance at a popular assembly or Wiec organized in Wrocław by a magnate named Skarbimir of the Awdaniec family.
 There it was decided to remove the current guardian of Bolesław, a noble named Wojslaw who was a relative of Sieciech, and arrange for an expedition against the Palatine.
-Subsequently, in 1099, the armies of Sieciech and Prince Herman encountered the forces of Zbigniew and Bolesław near Żarnowiec by the river Pilica.
+Subsequently, in 1099, the armies of Sieciech and duke Herman encountered the forces of Zbigniew and Bolesław near Żarnowiec by the river Pilica.
 There the forces of Bolesław and Zbigniew defeated Sieciech's army, and Władysław I Herman was obliged to permanently remove Sieciech from the position of Count Palatine.
 In the same year, at Christmas, Bolesław concluded a short-lived peace with Bohemia in Žatec.
 According to Cosmas, Bolesław was appointed Miecznik (en: Sword-bearer) of his uncle Bretislaus II, Duke of Bohemia.
-In addition, the young prince would be paid the amount of 100 pieces of fine silver and 10 talents of gold annually as a tribute to Bohemia (it was about the land of Silesia, for which he paid tribute to Władysław I).
+In addition, the young duke would be paid the amount of 100 pieces of fine silver and 10 talents of gold annually as a tribute to Bohemia (it was about the land of Silesia, for which he paid tribute to Władysław I).

 The rebel forces then headed to Sieciechów, where the Palatine took refuge.
-Unexpectedly, Prince Władysław came to the aid of his besieged favorite with a small force.
-At this point, the Princes decided to depose their father.
+Unexpectedly, duke Władysław came to the aid of his besieged favorite with a small force.
+At this point, the dukes decided to depose their father.
 The opposition sent Zbigniew with an armed contingent to Masovia, where he was to take control of Płock, while Bolesław was directed to the South to encircle Władysław's forces.
 Władysław, however, predicted this maneuver and sent his forces back to Masovia.
 In the environs of Płock the battle was finally joined and the forces of Władysław I were defeated.
-The Prince was thereafter forced to send Sieciech into exile.
+The duke was thereafter forced to send Sieciech into exile.
 The Palatine left Poland around 1100/1101 and spent time in German territory.
 He eventually returned to Poland but never played a political role again.
 He may have been blinded.